 He Invented Postum in 1894

-C. W. Post was jealous of Dr. Kellogg and knew that Dr. Kellogg made a great deal of money from his new coffee, Minute Brew, made from cereal grains.
-Post bought a used gasoline stove for roasting bran, a small hand-operated peanut roaster for roasting wheat, an old fashioned coffee grinder and invented “Postum”, which was a coffee substitute made primarily of roasted chicory.
+Post knew that Dr. Kellogg made a great deal of money from his new coffee, “Minute Brew,” made from cereal grains.
+Post bought a used gasoline stove for roasting bran, a small hand-operated peanut roaster for roasting wheat, and an old fashioned coffee grinder, and invented Postum, which was a coffee substitute made primarily of roasted wheat bran.
 It sold like hot cakes.

-Post Invented Grape Nuts Cereal in 1895
+Grape Nuts Cereal Created in 1895

 In 1901, 47-year-old C. W. Post divorced his loving and faithful wife and ran off with his 27-year-old secretary.
-Dr. Kellogg hated Post because of all the nasty things Post said about his products, so he grasped on this news to claim that Post was Satan.
+Dr. Kellogg hated Post because of all the nasty things Post said about his products, so he grasped on this scandal to claim that Post was Satan.
 Post responded by suing Kellogg.
-The small village called Battle Creek was now the health food center of the United States and it was not big enough for the both of them.
-The village was so small that they had to trade dirty looks when they passed each other on the street.
+The tiny village called Battle Creek was now the health food center of the United States and it was not big enough for the both of them.
+The village was so small that they had to trade dirty looks when they frequently passed each other on the street.
 The false advertising claims that Post made about medical benefits from his products had made him so rich that he was able to build a whole city in Texas.

 On May 9, 1914, 60-year-old C.W.
 Post shot himself and was buried in Battle Creek.
 His arch rival, John Harvey Kellogg, outlived him by 29 years and died at age 91, in 1943.
-Kellogg’s enterprises became the Kellogg’s cereal company.
-Post’s company ballooned into General Foods, which continued to make ridiculous, incredibly unsupportable health claims for its products until 1951, when the Federal Trade Commission began to regulate advertising and packaging.
+Kellogg’s enterprises became the Kellogg’s cereal company, while Post’s company ballooned into General Foods, which continued to make ridiculous, incredibly unsupportable health claims for its products until 1951, when the U.S. Federal Trade Commission began to regulate advertising and packaging.

 Marjorie Merriweather Post